brijeshc1307/Multithreading/README.md

 ### 3. Mutex

-A **mutex (mutual exclusion)** is used to prevent race conditions by allowing only one thread to access a critical section at a time.
+A **mutex (mutual exclusion)** is used to prevent Race Conditions by allowing only one thread to access a critical section at a time.

 **Types of Mutexes:**
 - `std::mutex`